nim-lang/website/jekyll/_posts/2017-05-25-faster-command-line-tools-in-nim.md

 And that was the end of my little test.
 It turns out that Nim can certainly hold its own when it comes to parsing CSV files.

 I'd be interested to see how things run on other machines and operating systems to see how things are across platforms.
-I'm also sure there are far bettwe ways I could benchmark these implementations, which is why I've [posted the project publicly on GitHub](https://github.com/euantorano/faster-command-line-tools-in-nim) - I'd welcome any enhancements to any of the versions or the benchmarking scripts, and would certainly welcome some more results to see how things stack up!
+I'm also sure there are far better ways I could benchmark these implementations, which is why I've [posted the project publicly on GitHub](https://github.com/euantorano/faster-command-line-tools-in-nim) - I'd welcome any enhancements to any of the versions or the benchmarking scripts, and would certainly welcome some more results to see how things stack up!